-- Unless global warming is limited to 1.5 degrees Celsius above preindustrial levels, humans need to not only limit greenhouse gas emissions but also aggressively remove carbon dioxide from the atmosphere.
+- In order to limit global warming to 1.5 degrees Celsius above preindustrial levels, humans need to not only limit greenhouse gas emissions but also aggressively remove carbon dioxide from the atmosphere.

 - Heirloom’s direct air capture technology is one way to meet warming targets through carbon removal.